 Most VSDs are a type of congenital heart defect, meaning they are present at birth.
 It is unclear why VSDs develop, but genetics may play a part.
 Although rare, some VSDs can occur after a heart attack or trauma.

-Factors that increase your chances of VSD include:
+VSD is more common in young infants and children.
+Other factors that increase your chances of VSD include:

 A small VSD may not cause symptoms Some VSDs may cause the following symptoms:

 You will be asked about your child's symptoms and medical history.
 The exam will include listening to your child's heart to detect a heart murmur.
 If a heart problem is suspected, your child will likely be referred to a pediatric cardiologist.
 This is a doctor who specializes in heart problems in babies and children.

 The heart may need to be viewed.
 This can be done with:

 The heart activity may be tested.
 This can be done with electrocardiogram.